-More than 1 million Americans live with Parkinson’s disease, a chronic movement disorder that develops in middle to late age, typically around 60, though younger people can also develop Parkinson’s; early onset Parkinson’s affects individuals between 21 and 50.
+As many as one million Americans live with Parkinson's disease, a chronic movement disorder that develops in middle to late age, typically around 60, though younger people can also develop Parkinson's; early-onset Parkinson's affects individuals between 21 and 50.
 This neurological disease prevents the production of dopamine, a neurotransmitter that helps regulate muscle movement in the body.
-Early symptoms of Parkinson’s disease are mild and may go unnoticed.
+Early symptoms of Parkinson's disease are mild and may go unnoticed.
 However, they eventually worsen as the disease progresses.

 Medical professionals divide Parkinson's symptoms into three categories: primary motor symptoms, secondary motor symptoms, and non-motor symptoms.

 A person does not have to present all the symptoms to receive a Parkinson's diagnosis.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.